return42/sphkerneldoc/linux_src_doc/drivers/base/core_c.rst

 Description
 -----------

-Execute the device bus type's .\ :c:func:`offline`\  callback, if present, to prepare the device for a subsequent hot-removal.
-If that succeeds, the device must not be used until either it is removed or its bus type's .\ :c:func:`online`\  callback is executed.
+Execute the device bus type's .offline() callback, if present, to prepare the device for a subsequent hot-removal.
+If that succeeds, the device must not be used until either it is removed or its bus type's .online() callback is executed.

 Call under device_hotplug_lock.